xwl42/tp/docs/UserGuide.md

 Format: `edit INDEX [i/STUDENT ID] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [g/GITHUB USERNAME] [t/TAG]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* You must provide at least 1 of the optional fields.
 * Existing values will be updated to the input values.

 <box type="warning" seamless>